abasak24/SAGA-Bench/README.md

 Alternatively, there is an example script, runme.sh, which could be executed for an example run.
 Each run creates two csv files: 1) Alg.csv and 2) Update.csv.
 These files contain per-batch compute and update times, respectively.

-## Reproducing Software-Level Profiling Results in the Paper
+## Reproducing Software-Level Profiling Results in the SAGA-Bench Paper
 Need to mention to run the profile.sh script.

-## Using Intel Processor Counter Monitor (PCM) on SAGA-Bench
+## Reproducing Hardware-Level Profiling Results in the SAGA-Bench Paper
 _TODO_
++ We used Intel Processor Counter Monitor (PCM) for memory bandwidth, QPI bandwidth, and cache hit ratio/MPKI measurements.
+PCM can be found here: https://github.com/opcm/pcm
-Provide instructions on how to use PCM.
++ Provide instructions on how to use PCM.
 + Download install PCM
 + Modify the Makefile (example provided in folder pcmResource)
 + Information on how to include PCM code before and after experimental code is provided in folder pcmResource

+## Adding your own data structure, compute model, or algorithm
+_TODO_

 ## References
 [1] D. Ediger, R. McColl, J. Riedy, D. Bader, "Stinger: High performance data structure for streaming graphs", _IEEE Conference on High Performance Extreme Computing (HPEC),_ pp. 1-5, 2012.